The FIO Consortium

 Students taken to sea

-Roughly 10,000 undergraduates, graduates, and doctoral students have been to sea on FIO’s research vessels.
+Over 10,000 undergraduates, graduates, and doctoral students have been to sea on FIO’s research vessels.

 Learn more about our education courses and outreach programs